History of Harvard Extension School: Early courses and professors

 Classes, which were "identical with the regular classes offered by Harvard professors," began at the end of September 1910.
 It offered, according to the Boston Globe, "an opportunity for an education...such has never been obtainable hitherto."

 Unlike a similar program at Columbia University, the University Extension courses were taught by "the most experienced teachers that can be secured."
 In 1938 there were 28 professors for Commission faculties, including 11 full professors.
 Early faculty included Charles Townsend Copeland, Theodore Spenser, B.J.
-Whiting, William Yandell Elliot, Payton S. Wild Jr., William L. Langer, Oscar Handlin, Kenneth B. Murdoch, Perry Miller, William Enerst Hocking, Raphael Demos, John Kenneth Galbraith, Frank M. Carpenter.
+Whiting, William Yandell Elliott, Payton S. Wild Jr., William L. Langer, Oscar Handlin, Kenneth B. Murdoch, Perry Miller, William Enerst Hocking, Raphael Demos, John Kenneth Galbraith, Frank M. Carpenter.
 In 1953 there were still 28 professors, and each was paid an extra stipend to teach the classes in addition to their regular course load.

 Early courses included classes on English literature, principles of economics, psychology, and applied and experimental electricity, with laboratory experiments.
 It total there were 19 courses offered during the evenings, late afternoons, and Saturdays.
 A. Lawrence Lowell believed that it was more important to have high quality courses than to offer a larger number of courses, and that there should be a good deal of variety from year to year.
 In early years business courses were also offered in conjunction with the Chamber of Commerce, but these were not designed to be part of a degree program.

 They were "all of the same grade as college courses, involving much the same work, tested by examinations," and would demand "the same amount of work required of a regular college student."
 A. Lawrence Lowell said that "there is no use in a university's trying to run a kindergarten for the public.
 The teachers are not fitted for such work.
 Their object should be to give the public the advantage of those riches which exist within their own walls."